luontola/web-intro/databases.md

 TODO: screenshot

 [View solution](https://github.com/orfjackal/web-intro-project/commit/58e00d040dd690349a86b1bd1e0fb84688bd1a45)

+## Calculating the number of comments using a database

 - database gives some extra power in handling the data
 - calculate total number of comments (for example for another page)